Southport State High School: Apple Distinguished School

 Southport State High School is an accredited Apple Distinguished School.
 The program promotes the use of Apple products by students and teachers in and out of the classroom.

 Violence

 In 2009, a student at the school was charged with assault.
 In the same year, 303 students were suspended from the school.
 In 2014, a 14-year-old student was stabbed by his classmate.

-Notable people
+Notable alumni

 Southport State High School has produced a number of distinguished alumni: